python-hospital/django-doctor/README.md

 Run unit tests by running <code>python setup.py test</code>

+## Write and run health checks just as tests

+### How to run health checks with nose

+Use nose's attrib plugin to select only tests with "is_healthcheck" attribute:

+    nosetests --all-modules --attr="is_healthcheck"

+The "--all-modules" option is required because, by default, nose's will ignore tests in the "healthchecks" directory, because of the match pattern.
+See also "--match" option.

 ## TODO

 * Set up the project tests so they can run standalone